 The Latest

-I’m currently building professional networks and tools for global practitioners using design and technology to improve how public services are delivered.
+I’m currently building professional networks and tools for practitioners using design and technology to improve how public services are delivered.

 Digital Benefits Network